brokensandals/codger/README.md

 1. If there is a script named `generate.rb` in the root directory, it will be run.
 2. Files ending in `.erb` will be [interpolated](http://ruby-doc.org/stdlib-1.9.3/libdoc/erb/rdoc/ERB.html) and written to the target directory.
 3. Other files will be copied directly to the target directory.
-(Exceptions: README, README.md, README.markdown)
+(Exceptions: README, README.md, README.markdown, .gitignore)

 ### Parameters